If you’re asked, “how much do you bench, bro?” and your answer is “not enough,” I truly sympathize with you.

 Both heads combine to move the shoulder joint, which is essential to the overall development of your chest.

 And why is that?

 Well, our body is a sum of its parts.
-While parts can perform their functions individually, they have to integrate to ensure mobility.
-Therefore, if you want to increase the size of your bench press, you will also need to develop and maintain your shoulder joints, ligaments, elbows, and triceps - basically, all the muscles that support your chest muscles.
+While parts can perform their functions individually, they must integrate to ensure mobility.
+Therefore, if you want to increase the size of your bench press, you will also need to develop and maintain your shoulder joints, ligaments, elbows, and triceps - all the muscles that support your chest muscles.